unexist/blog/_drafts/logging-vs-tracing.md

 #### Structured logs

-Another problem is logs are normally unstructured, which makes it a challenge to query them for something specific.
-An easy solution to this is to create log entries in a structured format, which can be parsed easily.
+Normally, logs are unstructured and it can become a challenge to query them for something specific.
+An easy solution here is to create log entries in a structured format, which can be parsed easily.
 The standard format is JSON and many logging libraries come with integrated support.